SinclairPythonAkoto/FlaskFridays/TrustHouse0.4.3.1/README.md

     contact = db.Column(db.String(50), nullable=False)
     addres_id = db.Column(db.Integer, db.ForeignKey('address.id'))
 ```
-In the `Address` table I will then craete an additional db realtionship called `buisnesses`,
+In the `Address` table I will then create an additional db realtionship called `buisnesses`,
 where I link it to the `Buisness` table and give it an attribute called `address`.
 ```
 class Address(db.Model):